AkshayS21/Attention-Mechanism/README.md

 The model used here for translating is the Attention Mechanism.
 It uses the fact that nearby words have a bigger effect on translation of the word that the farther words.

+Future Work:
+- Currently I am working on implementing the Actor-Critic Methods with Attention-Mechanism for an effective translation.